hhru/frontik/docs/postprocessing.md

 ## Postprocessing

+Deprecated, works only in routes with `cls=PageHandler`.
+Use fastapi dependencies in new code

 Postprocessing is a mechanism for inserting and running hooks after finishing all page requests (see [Making HTTP requests](/docs/http-client.md)).